 Mr. Russell has conducted internal investigations for, and otherwise represented, numerous public and private companies and their boards and committees.
-For these clients, he has handled matters involving a wide range of issues, including Sarbanes-Oxley compliance, corporate and accounting fraud, securities fraud, health care fraud, environmental violations, tax fraud, lending practice violations, and public corruption.
+For these clients, he has handled matters such as Sarbanes-Oxley compliance, corporate and accounting fraud, securities fraud, health care fraud, environmental violations, tax fraud, lending practice violations, and public corruption.
 Mr. Russell also represents executives and directors of such entities.

 Mr. Russell regularly represents clients in court and before the United States Department of Justice, the Oklahoma Attorney General’s Office, the Securities and Exchange Commission, the Oklahoma Securities Department, and other federal and state agencies.

 As a federal prosecutor, Mr. Russell personally investigated, charged, and tried to verdict a wide range of white-collar crimes, including securities fraud, corporate and accounting fraud, public corruption, tax fraud, health care fraud, and money laundering.
 Mr. Russell was the Appellate Coordinator for the Criminal Division from 1998 through 2000.
 Before joining the U.S. Attorney’s Office for the Northern District of Oklahoma, Mr. Russell was a trial attorney in the Department of Justice’s Tax Division in Washington, D.C.